-From 2014-2017 EPR has also had a partnership agreement with the European Commission under the European Union Employment and Social Innovation (EaSI) programme.
-EPR activities have been financially supported by the Commission and is consulted regularly on policy issues.
-The aim of EaSI is to promote a high level of quality and sustainable employment, guaranteeing adequate and decent social protection, combating social exclusion and poverty and improving working conditions.
+From 2014 onwards EPR has had a partnership agreement with the European Commission under the European Union Employment and Social Innovation (EaSI) programme, now the ESF programme.
+EPR activities have been financially supported by the Commission and is consulted regularly on policy issues in the framework of Strategic Dialogue meetings.

 EPR is an Observing member of the European Expert Group on the Transition from Institutional to Community-based Care (EEG).

 The EEG is a broad coalition gathering stakeholders representing people with care or support needs and their families, including children, people with disabilities, homeless people, people experiencing mental health problems; as well as service providers, public authorities and intergovernmental organisations.

 The Group has as its mission the promotion of person-centred, quality and empowering models of services and formal and informal care that fully respect the human rights of all people with care or support needs.
 The Group supports national efforts to implement the necessary reforms, in compliance with the United Nations Convention on the Rights of Persons with Disabilities (in particular with Article 19), the United Nations Convention on the Rights of the Child and the European Fundamental Rights Charter.